absrdm/Pokeswitch/README.md

 ## How do I import a PKM file?
 In Select Mode (blue cursor), press A on any empty box slot, then select the PKM file to import.

+## A service initialization error is returned upon launch.
+Is there a fix for this?
+This might be resolved by launching via HBL title override (HBL opened by holding the R button while launching a game, rather than the Album).
+If it is not, feel free to post the specific issue on the [GBAtemp thread](https://gbatemp.net/threads/pokeswitch-simple-pokemon-save-editor-for-switch.677289/).

 ## Why didn't you make this ~6 years ago?
 I thought someone would make something like this but no one ever did